Supporting our community to become more sustainable

 Please not that these events are highly popular and places are strictly limited, so please register to avoid disappointment.

-• Free Home Energy Assessments – Back by popular demand.
+Free Home Energy Assessments – Open

 Did you know that good insulation can cut your winter heating bills by up to 40%?
 If your home was insulated before 2010, chances are it either doesn’t have enough insulation or it’s been moved out of place by contractors such as electricians.